TheDuckGoesQuark/pdilemma/client/README.md

 Maven is the chosen build tool for the server.

-Once installed, use `mvn clean install` in the project directory to install all relevant dependencies, run tests, and build the `.jar` file.
+Once installed, use `mvn clean install` in the `server` directory to install all relevant dependencies, run tests, and build the `.jar` file.

 In the project directory, you can run: